ulixee/hero/website/docs/Advanced/SessionReplay.md

 # SessionReplay

-> SessionReplay let's you replay each session replay in high fidelity.
+> SessionReplay lets you replay each session replay in high fidelity.